 The search is configured through the search.json file in the root directory.
-Take a look at that code if you want to change what fields are included.

 The search is a simple search that looks at content in pages.
-It looks at titles, summaries, keywords, tags, and bodies.
+It looks at titles, summaries, keywords, and tags.

 However, the search doesn't work like google - you can't hit return and see a list of results on the search results page, with the keywords in bold.
 Instead, this search shows a list of page titles that contain keyword matches.
 It's fast, but simple.